Raspberry Compote is quick and simple to make using just 3 ingredients and less than 15 minutes of your time!!

 - Simmer for 8-10 minutes or until the raspberries soften and the liquid reduces slightly.

-- Serve warm or refrigerate before serving.
+- Serve warm or cool and refrigerate before serving.

 Notes